 Timing is key – Timing is everything with pre-construction condos.
 The best prices and layouts are always offered to agents who bring their clients to special VIP sales events.
 The good layouts are known to disappear quickly at which time the builder is in no rush to sell the remainder of the units and prices end up being raised accordingly.
 The earlier you buy the better.
 If you are a serious investor, then access to the VIP events is a must for you.

 2 Pro Tips: 1) Deal only with Realtors who specialize and understand pre-construction condos.
-Believe me – this will save you time and money 2) The further away the scheduled completion date of the project the better.
-Keep in mind; real estate prices do fluctuate up and down, but eventually they go up.
+Believe me – this will save you time and money 2) The further away from the scheduled completion date of the project the better.
+Keep in mind; real estate prices do fluctuate up and down, but eventually, they go up.

 Flipping A Resale Condo